mehulagg/gitlab/doc/administration/postgresql/replication_and_failover.md

 #### Customizing Patroni failover behavior

-Omnibus exposes several options allowing more control over the [Patroni restoration process](#recovering-the-patroni-cluster).
+Omnibus GitLab exposes several options allowing more control over the [Patroni restoration process](#recovering-the-patroni-cluster).

 Each option is shown below with its default value in the `gitlab.rb`.